Rex Kodippili: Acting career

 However in 1973, he joined another stunt role in the film Aparadaya Saha Danduwama.
 In the film, Oswald Jayasinghe and Rex had a deadly fight where the scene was filmed on a big rock on Maligathenna hill.
 He fell to the ground with a quick blow from Oswald.
 As he was falling from the hill, he was lucky enough to hanging from a tree branch.
 The branch shattered into a pile of glass on the ground.
-Later, he was hospitalized with serious injuries and rested for three weeks.
+Later, he was hospitalised with serious injuries and rested for three weeks.
 In the 1974 film Onna Babo Billo Enavo, he had a stunt scene where he climbed a helicopter with difficulty and fought with Gamini Fonseka.
 In the following years, he appeared in several action films such as Duppathage Hithawatha, Kalyani Ganga and Maruwa Samaga Wase.

 In 1976, he made his first romantic role with the film Lassana Dawadak.
 Then he moved to more dramatic roles than action stunt roles.
 Some of his most notable character roles came through the characters such as: 'Kadira' in the film Muwan Pelessa, 'Daanu' in the film Raktha, 'Ratne Ayya' in the film Sagarika and 'Sergeant Silva' in the film Koti Waligaya.
 In 1987, he won the merit award at the 1987 Sarasaviya Awards for his performance in the film Koti Waligaya.

 In 1982, he became a producer with the film Bicycale.
 In the film, he was also the screenwriter.
-The theme of the film is boxing, which has never been discussed in a movie.
+The theme of the film is boxing, which had never been discussed in a movie.
+He acted in the teleplay titled Gini avi saha Gini keli which was aired on TV Derana.